Pagebanner

 ShortFadeBar

 Excel is an application ideally suited to a multi-monitor setup.
-With the dramatic increase in the performance of video cards and the huge drop in prices of both video cards and flat panel displays, you can add a second or third monitor (I have four 19 inch flat panels on my main machine -- I can view all columns from A to BZ in Excel) even if you are on a tight budget.
+With the dramatic increase in the performance of video cards and the huge drop in prices of both video cards and flat panel displays, you can add a second or third monitor even if you are on a tight budget.
+(I have two 27-inch and two 24-inch monitors driven by two video cards on my main machine.
+I can view columns from A all the way out to CZ.)

 There are basically two ways to use multiple monitors in Excel.
 The first is to stretch the Application window across two or more monitors and maximize the worksheet window within the Application window.
 When you do this, the workbook will fill both monitors allowing you to display many more columns that you could on a single monitor.